 |

-NoMachine for the Enterprise offers a range of Terminal Server products which provide access to virtual Linux desktops and applications on a single server.
+NoMachine for the Enterprise offers the Terminal Server family of products which provide access to NoMachine virtual Linux desktops and applications on a single server.
 This is called running a "virtual desktop session".
-When running a virtual desktop session, you are connecting to your own personal Linux desktop, or connecting as a guest to another user's Linux desktop running on the same host.
+When running a NoMachine virtual desktop session, you are connecting to your own personal Linux desktop, or connecting as a guest to another user's Linux desktop running on the same host.

-Fig. 4 - Insert the IP address and port and click 'Connect'
+Fig. 4 - Alternatively, you can insert the IP address and port in Search and click

 Fig. 5 - Insert your account credentials to authenticate on the remote host

 Fig. 6 - Any available desktops are displayed.
-If no desktops are listed, create a new one via 'New desktop'
+Create a new one via 'New desktop'